Investing in Educational Success

 - Related documents

-Research shows that within schools, the quality of teaching has the biggest influence on whether students succeed.
+Research shows that quality teaching has the biggest influence on whether learners succeed.
 IES has been designed with this in mind and is intended to help raise achievement by:

 - improving teaching practice across New Zealand